 - Utilize book club flyers to find many new and popular titles at discounted rates.
 The binding on these books isn’t great, but you can reinforce the spine with packing tape.

-- Used holiday books can be found in great condition at resale shops such as Once Upon a Child, the Goodwill, or the Salvation Army.
+- Used holiday books can be found in great condition at resale thrift shops such as Once Upon a Child, the Goodwill, or the Salvation Army.

 - Check to see when the next public library book sale is being held.
 I’ve always found holiday picks at them for as little as a quarter each.